bananarama-chalmers/bananarama/doc/reflections/ludvig/reflection-3-ludvig.md

 B: I want my being a team member to contribute to higher knowledge within the team.

-A->B: By ask critical questions to spark discussions.
+A->B: By asking critical questions to spark discussions.

 ## What is my contribution towards the team’s use of Scrum?